 Both mouse poop and roach poop are medium to dark brown in color.
 Mouse poop is about the size and shape of dried grains of rice, and poop from bigger roaches can be almost as big as mouse poop.
 But a key difference between them is that mouse poop is pointed and pinched off at the ends.
 Roach poop, on the other hand, is more cylindrical with blunter ends.
 Smaller roaches leave smaller droppings that look more like black pepper or coffee grounds.

 Roach poop and mouse poop can often be found in similar places.
-Inside or on top of kitchen cabinets, under sinks or underneath the refrigerator are all common spots for people to find droppings of both of these pests inside their homes.
-Outdoors, you might spot mouse or roach poop inside a garage or shed.
-Roach droppings can actually be anywhere, but they’re especially common near the places where roaches go for food, water or shelter.
+Inside or on top of kitchen cabinets, under sinks, or underneath the refrigerator are all common spots for people to find droppings of both of these pests inside their homes.
+Outdoors, you might spot a mouse or roach poop inside a garage or shed.
+Roach droppings can actually be anywhere, but they’re especially common near the places where roaches go for food, water, or shelter.
 This includes hose bibs as well as garbage and compost bins.